Azure/CloudShell/docs/package-inclusion-guide.md

     - Does not have unfixed CVE lingering around.
 4. Has appropriate license:
     - Azure Cloud Shell (or Microsoft) should be allowed to both consume and distribute the package freely.
-5. Well-maintained and supported
+5. Is well-maintained and supported:
-    - Package should NOT be deprecated or archived
+    - It should NOT be deprecated or archived.
-    - Package repo should have a contribution/commit within the last 120 days
+    - The code repository should have a contribution / commit within the last 120 days.
-    - The package should be of a stable version.
-The package should not be in alpha or beta version.
+    - It should be of a stable version, not an alpha or beta version.

 6. Reasonable package size